-In addition, as we develop and commercialize our AI/ML software platform, we may become subject to a variety of existing or new laws and regulations in the United States and international jurisdictions, including in the areas of privacy, security, safety, competition and consumer protection, which may delay or impede the development of our AI/ML software platform, increase our operating costs, require significant management time and attention or otherwise harm our business.
+As we develop and commercialize our AI/ML Software Platform, we may become subject to a variety of existing or new laws and regulations in the United States and international jurisdictions, including in the areas of privacy, security, safety, competition and consumer protection, which may delay or impede the development of our AI/ML Software Platform, increase our operating costs, require significant management time and attention or otherwise harm our business.
 As a result of these or other factors, our product strategy may not be successful in the foreseeable future, or at all, which could adversely affect our business, reputation, or financial results.

 Our operating and financial projections rely on management assumptions and analyses.
-If these assumptions or analyses prove to be incorrect, our actual operating results may be materially different from our forecasted results.
+If these assumptions or analyses prove to be incorrect, as they often have in the past, our actual operating results may be materially different from our expected or forecasted results.

-We are a development stage company, with no experience commercializing software products.
-Our projected financial and operating information reflect estimates of future performance and are based on multiple business, financial, technical and operational assumptions, including product strategy, timely hiring or retention of needed personnel, timing of commercial launch of our AI/ML software platform, the level of demand for our software platform, the size of our target markets, the performance of our software platform, the utilization of the platform, product pricing and the nature and length of the sales cycle.
+We are an early stage company, with no experience commercializing software products.
+Our projected financial and operating information reflect estimates of future performance and are based on multiple business, financial, technical and operational assumptions, including product strategy, timely hiring or retention of needed personnel, timing of commercial launch of our AI/ML Software Platform, the level of demand for our software platform, the size of our target markets, the performance of our software platform, the utilization of the platform, product pricing and the nature and length of the sales cycle.
 However, given our limited commercial experience, many of these assumptions may prove to be incorrect.
 Projections and other statements about future expectations are forward-looking statements that are inherently subject to significant risks, uncertainties and contingencies, many of which are beyond our control (in addition to the information contained in these Risk Factors, see "Special Note Regarding Forward-Looking Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations").